Force Closing Positions

 {% endhint %}

-### What Happens Under the Hood
+### What happens under the hood

 You submit one transaction.
-Internally, the contract walks through up to three stages:
+Internally the contract walks through up to three stages:

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.symm.io/trader-documentation/how-trading-works-in-symmio/force-closing-positions.md?ask=<question>
+GET https://docs.symm.io/trader-documentation/how-trading-works-in-symmio/force-closing-positions.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.